Programming Intern

 Internship Summary

-The Programming Intern will support the Director of Programming, Programming Manager, and Programming Associate in all facets of Festival programming, including assisting in research, review, and planning of Festival film programs.
-The internship is a 6 month commitment spanning October through March.
-The weeks leading up to the Festival will be particularly busy and interns are expected to be available for additional time during the 2023 Festival, which will take place between March 16 – 26.
+The Programming Intern will support the Director of Programming, Managing Director, and other Festival staff in all facets of Festival programming, including assisting in research, review, and planning of Festival film programs.
+The internship is a 7-month commitment spanning September through March.
+The weeks leading up to the Festival will be particularly busy and interns are expected to be available for additional time during evenings and weekends during the 2024 Festival, which takes place March 21 – 30, 2024 in Washington, D.C.

 Responsibilities